ramonza/cassandra-sharded-counters/README.md

 Limitations:

 * Reads (and GC) slow linearly with the number of mutators
-* GC requires all replicas to be up
+* GC requires all replicas to be up and reads at CL `ALL`
-* All clocks must be synchronized to within an hour

 Requirements
 ------------